biosp4rk/mf-zm-info/readme.md

   - `symbols.py` - Class for storing labels while disassembling functions
   - `text_dumper.py` - Script for printing text from a ROM file
   - `thumb.py` - Class for representing THUMB instructions
-  - `validator.py` - Script for validating data and converting to JSON
+  - `validator.py` - Script for validating YAML files and converting to JSON
-- `yaml` - Info files in YAML format; large files are split for easier editing
+- `yaml` - Info files in YAML format; each map type has multiple files for easier editing
+  - `code` - ROM function addresses and their parameters/return value
+  - `data` - ROM data addresses and their types
+  - `enums` - Constants and enum values
+  - `ram` - RAM addresses and their types
+  - `structs` - Composite data types and their variables
+  - `char_map.yml` - Map of in-game text characters and their values

 Game directories are `mf` for Fusion and `zm` for Zero Mission.
 Files starting with `unk` are for unlabeled data.